PennockTech/openpgpkey-control/README.md

 How the content gets served is entirely up to you, this repo does nothing to manage remote web-server configuration.
 It only manages content.

+In addition, the `bundles/` directory is deleted and recreated from from another tool; these files are not openpgpkey, but they are in the family of "things which get published for others to rely upon".

 ### Config